fewstack/Maryland/README.md

 # Maryland Data Analysis Project

+## ⚠️ Disclaimer

+**This is a personal learning project and is not intended for business use or meaningful public consumption.
+The analyses, code, and findings are for educational purposes only.
+Use at your own risk.
+No warranties or guarantees are provided regarding the accuracy, completeness, or reliability of any information or code in this repository.**

 ## Overview
 This project contains data analysis and visualization work for Maryland state data, including operating budget analysis, grant and loan data, and per capita personal income studies.